danielehrlich/danielehrlich.github.io/index.md

 1. A Bank on Every Corner: Relationship Contracting and Firm Dynamics
 with *Vishan Nigam (MIT)*

-2. The Dynamics of Misallocation
-with *Esteban Rossi-Hansberg (UChicago)* and *Chang-Tai Hsieh (UChicago)*
+2. Scope vs Scale: The Dynamics of Misallocation with *Esteban Rossi-Hansberg (UChicago)* and *Chang-Tai Hsieh (UChicago)*

 ## Resting